Hi. How can we help?

 Defining average cost

-Many people ask how the average cost for an item is calculated, and if you have multiple locations, this might be something you’ve wondered about.
-Average cost in Retail POS is defined as the perpetual, weighted average of the cost of a product's quantity of stock on hand (sellable inventory + reserved + inventory in-transit) across all locations in an account.
+In Retail POS, average cost is defined as the perpetual, weighted average of the cost of a product's quantity of stock on hand (sellable inventory + reserved + inventory in-transit) across all locations in an account.

 The calculation for average cost occurs and updates in the following situations: